sophiewo/sophiewo/README.md

 from advanced CAD/3D modelling, photoshop and illustrator to writing that script for counting knitting stitches.

- 💻 **I am always interested in hearing about freelance opportunities** where I can use my previous experience of 10 year working in architecture and design as well as my full stack skills gained at Makers Academy.
-If you want to work with me please email me
+ 💻 **I am always interested in hearing about freelance opportunities** where I can use my experience of 10 year working in architecture and design as well as my full stack skills gained at Makers Academy.
+Get in touch below

 [<img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />](mailto:sophie.g.worsnop@gmail.com)